How To Use And Configure WordPress Widgets – Part 2

 Extra Tips:

-• If you don’t want the image to be centered inside your sidebar, delete the <center> and </center> tags from the beginning and end of the line of code.
+• If you don’t want your button image to be centered inside the sidebar, delete the <center> and </center> tags from the beginning and end of the code.
 The image will then be aligned to its default settings (normally left-aligned).

-To view Part Three, click this link:
+To view Part 3, click this link: